TritonDataCenter/pkgsrc-wiki/pkgdev:setup.markdown

 $ chown pbulk:staff /Users/pbulk
 ```

-Mac OS X can run into issues with case-insensitive file systems, so it is often
+macOS can run into issues with case-insensitive file systems, so it is often
 worth creating a separate file system image on which to store pkgsrc.

 ```console